 My writing has been published by Visual Verse, The Science Museum Group and Peripheral Review (Canada), and I've collaborated with several visual artists, including Bedwyr Williams, Hannah Crosson and Pippa Choy.

 Categories and genres are of interest to me; I like playing with, within and outside of them.
-But in the (beginning, middle and) end, everything is a story of one kind or another.
+But in the (beginning, middle and) end, everything's a story of one kind or another.

-I live in north-east London with one daughter, one husband, one cat and hundreds of books.
+I live in north-east London with my partner, our daughter, one cat and a lot of books.

 If you'd like to find out more about my writing, discuss working together or just say hi, please drop me a line.
-I am not currently represented by a literary agent.
+I'm not currently represented by a literary agent.